cockpit-project/cockpit-certificates/README.md

     $ make watch

-When developing against a virtual machine, webpack can also automatically upload the code changes by setting the `RSYNC` environment variable to the remote hostname.
+When developing against a virtual machine, watch mode can also automatically upload the code changes by setting the `RSYNC` environment variable to the remote hostname.